vincentmDAS/flutter_stopwatch/README.md

 - Start and stop functionality same in iOS
 - Display the running and current lap time
 - Display the list of times elapsed
-- Accuracy is tested with actual stop watch timer
+- Accuracy in release mode is tested with actual stop watch timer

 ## Technical Specification